Laulajatar/my-oblivion-mods/Nameless Overhaul/Nameless Overhaul - Readme.txt

 + For more variety, the unique Amelion Armor set has been added to the Heavy Armor leveled lists as "Silver Armor" with the same stats as Dwemer Armor
 	This armor drops in both unenchanted and enchanted versions The original Amelion Armor is still a light armor set and was unchanged
++ Fine Steel weapons now can be found on enemies and in loot, instead of only being available in shops Enchanted variants of Fine Steel weapons were added as well
 + Imperial Watch armor is now playable.
 Disclaimer: I don't condone killing the watch to aquire it
 + You can now get a clothing version of the Arena Rainment that has the same enchantment and model as the Light Armor version You can recieve it from Owyn and find it in the normal spots